Skip to Content

 How Long Does It Take to Transition To A Toddler Bed?

-How long it takes your child to transition to her new toddler bed depends on your child’s temperament and personality.
+it bed depends on your child’s temperament and personality.
 Some children will adjust quickly without any resistance.
-Others may take a night or two with a quick cry it out.
-With the Sleep Lady Shuffle method, the transition can take about two weeks.
+Others may take a couple of weeks.

 Make sure that you also have your toddler on an appropriate 2-year old schedule or 3 year old schedule so they aren’t going to bed overtired or under-tired.

-If you are consistent with your child and set clear boundaries, they will get used to sleeping in their new bed and you will have a child who stays in bed throughout the night.
-Good luck!
+If you are consistent with your child and set clear boundaries, they will get used to sleeping in their new bed.
+If you have any questions about how to make the transition to toddler bed, leave them in the comments below.

 Amy Motroni